[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 C123: Live Action Goalkeepers.

 Yeah, right.
 The optimistic description above is from the 1969 catalogue, when these 'keepers were new.
 If you are imaging a sophisticated device to "punch at shots from every angle", you are out of luck.
 This is an ordinary keeper with a coiled metal spring between the 'keeper and the green plastic handle.
 Does it work?
 Well I was disappointed with my set, when they didn't turn me into the greatest 'keeper ever.
 I found the loss of stability in the handle outweighed the benefits.
 Plus, I'm sure the spring yielded to powerful shots with the goalkeeper just helping them on their way.
 So a short-lived novelty item?
-No actually a long-lived one, this item surviving right up to 1995.
+No, actually a long-lived one with this item surviving right up to 1995.
 So either they were usually better than the ones I had, or generations of players were fooled into buying them.
 I suspect the latter.

 C124: Training Kit A. Target Board.